 Inform the candidate about school policies, including such matters as arrival and departure time, special supervisory duties in halls and playground, leaving the classroom, disciplinary procedures, disaster and safety drills, first aid procedures, and reporting sudden illness or accident.
 If possible, share the faculty handbook and teacher bulletins.

-- ☐ Acquaint the candidate with the resources of the school, including the library, sources of supplies, technology and copying materials. - ☐ Encourage the candidate to attend school events: meetings (department, PLCs, faculty), Open Houses, assemblies, sports events, student club meetings, and plays.
+Acquaint the candidate with the resources of the school, including the library, sources of supplies, technology and copying materials.
+Encourage the candidate to attend school events: meetings (department, PLCs, faculty).